JGoldstone/pydantic-tests/camdkit_implementation_notes.md

 The model name in Distortion can be of infinite length

+The numerator for the rational framerate built into the Timecode object should have a numerator that's within values for positive signed ints; same for frequency in synchronization

+The docstring for recordedTimestamp needs to lose its leading \n

 ### questionable

 Why does lens distortion uniquely require at least one element in a clip?